HYP3R00T/mindmaze/mindmaze/99 - Archives/Programming Languages/Export pip package lists (Platform independent).md

         file.write(package.project_name + '\\n')
 ```

-Save it with any name and store it in the system environment to easy access
+Save it with any name and store it in the system environment to easy access.